Setting the page heading

 Multiple question page

 For multiple question pages, you can omit the {% block title %} block in the extended template.
-In this case, the page will inherit the default page title from the content page, which is set in the "Title" field in the Power Pages configuration.
+The page will inherit the default page title from the content page, which is set in the Title field in the Power Pages configuration.

 {% extends 'DfE/Layouts/2ColumnWideLeft' %}